jbukoski/PotentialNaturalRegeneration/README.md

 * Try to build agriculture, pasturelands, road, urban areas, forest (natural regeneration and etc) at the lowest resolution to build it.
 * To use the same map from the global prioritization (Bernardo's paper).
 * Check if we could use data from this new paper in Science.
-* :checkbox: the scale of the focal window size: it will be somewhere in the 0.5-2km radius range (yet to be determined exactly).
+* :black_square_button: the scale of the focal window size: it will be somewhere in the 0.5-2km radius range (yet to be determined exactly).

 #### Points-based:
 * the identify of the country/territory within which the pixel falls [GADM](https://gadm.org/data.html)